shawnlaffan/perl-pp-autolink/README.md

 pp is a tool that packs perl scripts and their dependencies into a stand alone executable.  https://metacpan.org/pod/pp

 However, it currently does not find external DLLs.
-These can be added to the pp call using the --link option, but known which DLLs to list is a source of general angst.
+These can be added to the pp call using the ```--link``` option, but knowing which DLLs to list is a source of general angst.
 This tool automates that process.

 The pp_autolink.pl script finds dependent DLLs and passes them to a pp call.